matiasmorant/ProjectEuler/README.md

-#ProjectEulerJ
+# Project Euler solutions (in J and K)

-These are the solutions (written in J) to some of the problems in Project Euler.
+These are the solutions (written in J and K) to some of the problems in Project Euler.